Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Empirical Analysis

-As \Cref{fig: instance}(b) illustrates, this algorithm performs poorly when \textit{vertex connectivity} (the minimum number of vertices whose removal disconnects the graph) of $G[S]$ is small.
-It is challenging to address this by improving the method used in \algname.
-This is because \algname employs a method that gradually modifies the configuration within a single step while preserving connectivity; however, as seen in the instance in \Cref{fig: instance}(b), proceeding in that manner allows at most two agents to move forward for any $k$.
-Therefore, we propose a search-based method that utilizes \lacam ~\cite{LaCAM23} towards an eventually optimal algorithm.

-\lacam was originally developed for labeled \mapf, using PIBT~\cite{PIBT22} as a configuration generator, but it is easily attainable \prbname counterpart with \algname.
-Configuration generator for \lacam needs to output the next configuration $\current$, taking the current configuration $\qfrom$, target $T$, and constraints $C$ as input.
-Here, the constraints $C$ include agents with predetermined destinations for the next step, along with their respective destinations.
-Since \algname cannot handle the constraints, we modified it slightly to accommodate them (see \Cref{alg:PULL-LaCAM}).
-Note that these constraints may invalidate the lemmas in \Cref{sec:proof}, potentially preventing the attainment of a conflict-free configuration.
-The adaptation for completeness is described as follows.

-A key change is in line \ref{pullcam:setpri}, which uses the list $\textsf{pri}$ instead of the distance to $T$.
-If there is a pair of agents $i,j$ that $i\notin \reserved\land j\in \reserved\land\qfrom[i]=\current[j]$, we should move agent $i$ to avoid the vertex conflict.
-Then the \Cref{alg:PULL-LaCAM} sets the priority of vertex $\qfrom[i]$ high, so that vertex $\qfrom[i]$ tends to be chosen as the initial vertex of the path.
-If $\qfrom[i]$ is chosen, agent $i$ moves to another vertex, which avoids the vertex-conflict between $i$ and $j$.
-If there is are any conflicts in the resulting configuration, \Cref{alg:PULL-LaCAM} returns $\bot$.

-If $\current$ is not a valid configuration: i.e. $\current$ is not connected, or there is any conflict, \Cref{alg:PULL-LaCAM} returns $\bot$, meaning it cannot generate the configuration in lines \ref{pullcam:conn} and \ref{pullcam:vconf}.
-Note that the search process ensures all generated configurations are valid.
-Specifically: (1) if $\current$ is not connected, it is rejected in line \ref{pullcam:conn}; (2) any configuration with a vertex conflict is pruned by the search in line \ref{pullcam:vconf}; and (3) any swap conflicts are resolved in line \ref{pullcam:swap}.
-Consequently, every resulting configuration is guaranteed to be connected, collision-free, and reachable.
-This leads to the following, which is a direct consequence of \cite{LaCAM23}. \begin{prop} The algorithm, which uses \Cref{alg:PULL-LaCAM} as a subroutine of \lacam, is complete and eventually optimal; i.e., the output eventually converges to optima. \end{prop}

-\section{Empirical analysis}
+\section{Empirical Analysis}

 This section presents an empirical evaluation of \algname.
-Specifically, we conduct the following two: \emph{(i)}~An evaluation of the running time and solution quality (i.e. makespan) of \algname against a simple solution in \Cref{sec:concept} on a variety of benchmark maps. \emph{(ii)}~A validation of the makespan-optimality of our search-based solver on adversarial instances.
-Note that \algname is the first suboptimal algorithm that addresses CUMAPF -- no prior methods available.
-Thus, we used an intuitive method (\Cref{sec:concept}) as a baseline to provide a reference for solution quality.
-The algorithm is coded in Python, and the experiments were run on a Mini PC with Intel Core i9-13900H 2.6GHz CPU, and 32GB RAM.
+Specifically, we conduct the following two: a runtime evaluation against the optimal \ilp algorithm, and an evaluation of the running time and solution quality (i.e., makespan) of \algname against a simple solution on a variety of benchmark maps.
+The algorithm is coded in Python, and the experiments were run on a Mini PC with Intel Core i9-13900H 2.6GHz CPU and 32GB RAM.